 As human beings we often make statements such as ‘I am confident that…’, reflecting the importance of confidence, which has wide applications in fields such as medical diagnosis, financial choices and eyewitness testimony etc..
 Confidence can be defined as ‘a belief about the validity of our own thought, knowledge or performance that relies on a subjective feeling.’
 (Grimaldi, Lau, and Basso 2015).
 The confidence of one decision can bear on another decision, such as when one decides to drop a stock investment after purchasing.
 The formation of confidence in human perception has been investigated extensively, with developments of various behavioural, neural and computational models.

 Traditionally, research investigating how confidence is formed with regards to perception commonly used detection and discrimination tasks, which are considered to represent the very basics of our perceptual abilities.
 A detection task requires to identify the presence of a stimulus (e.g. whether a dot is present or absent) whereas a discrimination task (sometimes labeled as categorization) requires to distinguish a target stimulus from other distractors based on certain features (e.g. whether the line is tilted to the left or the right).
 Although they are both perceptual tasks, evidence has suggested they can lead to differences in objective performance (e.g., Mack and Palmeri 2010), which has been investigated extensively in past decades.
-Until recent years, with increasing popularity in investigating confidence formation, studies showed that detection and discrimination can also lead to distinctive subjective judgments of performance behaviourally ((Meuwese et al. 2014)) and neuroimaging data suggested different neural representations associated with judging confidence in these two tasks (e.g., Mazor, Friston, and Fleming 2020).
+Until recent years, with the increasing popularity in investigating confidence formation, studies showed that detection and discrimination can also lead to distinctive subjective judgments of performance behaviourally (Meuwese et al. 2014) and neuroimaging data suggested different neural representations associated with judging confidence in these two tasks (e.g., Mazor, Friston, and Fleming 2020).
 Models that have been put forward to explain such differences can be broadly divided into two camps: 1.)
 Confidence judgments is a higher-order process that treats detection and discrimination distinctively due to the differences in the control of one’s internal state, such as attention; 2.)
 Behaviour and neural activities differ as a response to the physical features of detection and discrimination at the perceptual level such as amount of sensory evidence and confidence is formed through similar process for these two tasks.

 The current project aims to explain the distinctive processes involved in confidence formation in detection and discrimination tasks from the perspective of Signal Detection Theory (SDT), using a new paradigm which includes a discrimination task with the features of detection task.
 This paradigm also sheds a light on our understanding of alternative models.
 The following section will first review behavioural and neuroimaging evidence showing differences in detection and discrimination tasks, then discuss some models that have been put forward to explain such differences and finally propose the hypothesis that distinctive patterns arise in forming confidence in the two tasks as a result of their different distributions of signal (target) and noise (distractor) based on SDT.